samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 - **Productivism**: privileges human needs notably by supporting the increase of the production or the use of methods that have an uncertain impact on the environment. <br> <br>
 - **Revolutionaries** have a tendency to privilege direct action to reach their goal: replace the current political organization for totally different one.
 - **Reformists** have a tendency to privilege legal action to reach their goal: reform the political organization step by step. <br> <br>

+# Combat

+Each round of combat you may:

+- Move up to 10m
+- Perform one significant action
+- Draw an avaliable item (specify up to two weapons or spell books that can be drwan quickly)
+- Perform a reaction

+Examples of significant actions include:

+- Attacking
+- Casting a spell
+- Drinking a potion
+- Sprinting

+Examples of reaction actions include:

+- Taking a small step
+- Performing a prepared action
+- Catching a passing object
+- Using brace
+- Making an attack of opportunity

+## Example Turn

+Boblin the Goblin

+1. Runs 10 m to enagage Bart
+2. Bart uses a reaction to brace, rolls to hit and misses Boblin
+3. Boblin attacks with his Twin Blades (two sickles), and hits

+Bart the Barbarian

+1. Bart attacks with his poleaxe, and hits
+2. Bart draws his slate tome, the Black Tentacles of Henshin

 # Magic
 > There are 6 schools of magic, each associated with a virtue and attribute.
 When magic from a school is performed it gives off an aura of a certain colour.
 The schools of magic were discovered/gifted/invented by its progenitors (supernatural beings with an affinity for magic)